 Welcome to the Odessa College Emergency Medical Services Professional (EMSP), Paramedic Program!
-This handbook is a supplement to the Odessa College catalog available online at: (https://catalog.odessa.edu/mime/media/13/428/Master+Catalog+2017-2018.pdf) and Odessa College Student Handbook available online at: (https://catalog.odessa.edu/index.php?catoid=10).
-The purpose of this handbook is to provide you with information specific to the EMSP program.
-The handbook also contains helpful resource information to facilitate your success in the EMSP Program.
-It is important that you refer to this handbook throughout your enrollment in the paramedic program.
-The policies, rules, and regulations and the general information provided in this handbook are subject to change without notice.
+This handbook is a supplement to the Odessa College catalog available online at: (Program: Paramedic - Level II Certificate - Odessa College - Modern Campus CatalogTM or Program: Emergency Medical Services Professional, A.A.S. - Odessa College - Modern Campus CatalogTM) and Odessa College Student Handbook available online at: ().
+The purpose of this handbook is to provide you with information specific to the EMS program.
+The handbook also contains helpful resource information to facilitate your success in the EMS Program.
+You must refer to this handbook throughout your enrollment in the paramedic program.
+The policies, rules, regulations, and the general information provided in this handbook are subject to change without notice.

-If you have questions or problems or need any assistance, please do not hesitate to contact the Odessa College EMS Department.
+If you have questions or problems, or need any assistance, please do not hesitate to contact the Odessa College EMS Department.
 Our primary goal is your success, both during paramedic school and as a member of the paramedic profession.

-EMSP Offices are located at the Health Sciences Building on Main Campus.
+EMS Program Offices are located at the Wood Health Sciences Building on Main Campus.

-Odessa College Mailing Address:
+Odessa College Mailing Address: 201 W. University

-201 W. University Odessa, TX 79764
+Odessa, TX 79764